-- NeedyMeds can provide additional information on free or reduced-fee prescription drug programs available to those in need.
+- NeedyMeds—Find more information about free or low-cost prescription drug programs for those in need.

 - Pfizer Patient Assistance Program—Get free Pfizer medicines for patients who qualify.